North Korea could have U.S. within missile range, says South

 North Korea is banned from testing missile or nuclear technology under U.N. sanctions imposed after its 2006 and 2009 nuclear weapons tests and the U.N.
 Security Council condemned the launch.

-South Korea retrieved and analyzed parts of the first-stage rocket that dropped in the waters off its west coast
+South Korea retrieved and analysed parts of the first-stage rocket that dropped in the waters off its west coast

-"As a result of analyzing the material of Unha-3 (North Korea's rocket), we judged North Korea had secured a range of more than 10,000 km in case the warhead is 500-600 kg," a South Korean Defense Ministry official told a news briefing.
+"As a result of analysing the material of Unha-3 (North Korea's rocket), we judged North Korea had secured a range of more than 10,000 km in case the warhead is 500-600 kg," a South Korean Defence Ministry official told a news briefing.

 North Korea's previous missile tests ended in failure.